BenjaminRocco/streamlit_GA_first/README.md

-# Hackathon 2: Hotdog or Not Hotdog
+# Hackathon: Hotdog or Not Hotdog

 Please note: All project work was completed in one $8$ hour work-day!